grobenmarketing/r7-creative-branding/Website Copy/01-home-page.md

 **How It Works:**

-1. **Planning Calls** — Twice monthly, we spend 15 minutes planning your next 6-8 content pieces with capture dates assigned.
-You know exactly what to film.
+1. **Planning Calls** — Twice monthly, we spend time planning your content.
+You know exactly what to do.
+Easy

-2. **You Capture** — Film 10 minutes per week.
+2. **You Capture** — Capture 10-20 minutes per week.
 Real work.
 Your phone.
-Your location.
-Upload via form.
+Upload.
 You're done.

 3. **We Create** — Professional editing, captions, strategy, scheduling.
-Your authentic moments become compelling content across Google, Facebook, Instagram, and LinkedIn.
+Your authentic content generates trust across Google, social media, and more.

-4. **Content Goes Live** — Automatic posting.
+4. **Content Goes Live** — Scheduled posting.
 We monitor performance and adjust your strategy based on what's working.

 **Result:** You stay visible during the 4-minute window when prospects are deciding.